Chilean Gendarmerie: Modern history

 In 1911, under the government of Ramón Barros Luco, the Special Guards experienced some reforms and the title "Prison Gendarmerie Corps" was adopted (Cuerpo de Gendarmería de Prisiones).
 It had the additional duty of guarding prisoners in court.
 The vast majority of members of this new service were seconded from the Army, including officers and other ranks - the very reason for the current military heritage of today's organization.
 A law was passed in 1921, Law N° 3.815, concerning the organization of the service.
 (From 1930 until today November 30 - the day the law took effect after its approval - is considered to be the anniversary of the Gendarmerie.)

 A Prison Gendarmerie School was established in 1928 to train personnel, and from 1944 onward, became the officer training school of the service.

 From 1929 until 1931, the service was part of the Carabiniers of Chile, the national Gendarmerie proper.
 During this time, it was known within the carabiniers as the Prison Service, and its members were "Prison Carabiniers".
 From 1931, the title "Prison Service" was used, and the service regained its independence.

 In 1944 an academy was founded, called the Penitentiary School of Chile, which in 1954 became the Technical School of Prison Security Services.

 During the dictatorship of General Augusto Pinochet Ugarte, the current title of "Gendarmería de Chile" was adopted, and a new grey-green uniform was adopted which was inspired by German army uniforms of World War II.
 The Gendarmerie's Penological Education Academy, the staff college of the service for all junior officers, was established in 1997.

-Organization
+Organizational Structure

+GENCHI is made up of various departments and units including: